BCDevOps/platform-services/security/vault/docs/vault-use-case-1-multi-tenancy.md

 # Use-Case 1 Multi-Tenancy with Namespaces <!-- omit in toc -->

+**Note:** This is not deployed at BCgov.
+The main Vault namespace is called `platform-services`.
+However, there is educational material here, especially under [Day2-Operations](#day-2-operations)

 ## Table of contents <!-- omit in toc -->

 - [Introduction](#introduction)